knbknb/hacker-news-summarizer/USAGE.md

 A shellscript [`hn-summary-simonw.sh`](hn-summary-simonw.sh) wrapping the `llm` command is provided in the root directory of this repo.

-Script `hn-summary-simonw.sh` works similarly to script `HN-ThreadSummarizer.py`, but provides a much more compact view of the HN Thread output.
-Well-summarized _conversation themes_ are returned in a more readable way.
+Script `hn-summary-simonw.sh` works similarly to script `HN-ThreadSummarizer.py`, but provides a much more compact view of the HN Thread output.  `llm` tries to find high-level _conversation themes_ and summarizes postings in a readable way.

 ##### Hackerstrat Custom GPT